jj-tena/ForeverLearn/README.md

 The project is thus divided into two main parts: firstly, a virtual classroom where the courses are created, stored and accessed, and secondly, a forum system that expands them and will serve as to evaluate the students.
 ## Phase 1
-In this phase we will define the objectives to be achieved, the types of users of the system and the requirements to be met to satisfy their needs.
+In this phase we will define the objectives to be achieved, the types of users of the system, as well as the requirements to be met to satisfy their needs, and we will begin to consider the more technical aspects of the project: languages, environments, database entities and tools, which may be appropriate for the solution we intend to implement.

 All the information described below can be in greater detail in the file "Memoria.doc".
 ### Objectives